hoc081098/kmp-viewmodel/README.md

 For more information check out the [docs][4].

+### 5. `kmp-viewmodel-koin-compose` library

+For more information check out the [docs][5].

-### 5. `kmp-viewmodel` and Navigation for JetBrains Compose Multiplatform.
+### 6. `kmp-viewmodel` and Navigation for JetBrains Compose Multiplatform.

-For more information check out https://github.com/hoc081098/solivagant
+For more information check out https://github.com/hoc081098/solivagant library.

 ## Sample